-Stitches for knits – if your machine has a stretch stitch (looks like a lightening bolt), you can use this one, otherwise I suggest a long narrow zig-zag stitch which will allow your knit seams to stretch without breaking the threads.
+Stitches for knits – if your machine has a stretch stitch (looks like a lightning bolt), you can use this one, otherwise, I suggest a long narrow zig-zag stitch which will allow your knit seams to stretch without breaking the threads.
 Test out various stitches on scraps of your fabric before sewing.
 For best results, use a needle designed for knit fabrics.

 - Take two upper front pieces and with right sides facing, sew the short center back seam that goes behind the neck.

 - Repeat for the other two pieces.
 Press the seams open.

 - Lie one front piece on top of the other with right sides facing.
 Pin along the two long edges.
 Take note of the notches on one of the long edges and stop stitching at this point on each end.

 - Trim the seams down in size, then turn the tubes the right way out.
 Press.

 - Lie the long piece flat.
 Pick up one end and give it a complete 360-degree turn so you have two twists in the center.

 - Lie back flat and match up the small central area underneath the notches.